tusharacc/what-i-learnt/_posts/2025-01-12-time-square.md

 throttled=0x0
 ```

 There was no way to check the exact amperage without buying additional hardware, so I had to chuck it.
-I could have used a multimeter, but then I just didn't see RPI complaining about overheating, so I chucked it.
+I could have used a multimeter, but I didn't see RPI complaining about overheating, so I abandoned it.

 ### LCD Screens